 Opening night also presented California’s library community with an opportunity to tout their successes to fellow librarians from across the nation.
 California Library Association president Sean Thrasher, whose beachy flowered shirt and board shorts were a humorous salute to the West Coast, said he was “stoked to be here today,” cheering the “20.7 million library cards” and “74 million checkouts of physical and digital material” that CLA members make possible: “California libraries are golden indeed.”
 San Diego Public Library director Misty Jones wished members a productive meeting that inspires “passion and creativity.”

-The presenters named several initiatives that will be touted during the gathering, including “I Love My Librarian” awards of $5,000 each, which will go to as many as 10 nominated public, school, or academic librarians; a strategy and implementation plan for the climate-focused Sustainable Libraries Initiative; the ALA Office of Intellectual Freedom’s ongoing partnership with United Against Book Bans; and the “Reader.
+The presenters named several initiatives that will be touted during the gathering, including “I Love My Librarian” awards of $5,000 each, which will go to as many as 10 nominated public, school, or academic librarians; a strategy and implementation plan for the climate-focused Sustainable Libraries Initiative; the ALA Office for Intellectual Freedom’s ongoing partnership with United Against Book Bans; and the “Reader.
 Voter.
 Ready.” campaign, an ALA partnership with the League of Women Voters to inform visitors about voting in an intense election year.

 Trevor Noah Brings Main Character Energy